-EJI staff joined hundreds of community members, including Mayor Buddy Dyer and Orange County Mayor Jerry L. Demings, in downtown Orlando on Friday for the unveiling of a historical marker honoring July Perry, who was lynched on Election Night 1920.
+EJI staff joined hundreds of community members, including Mayor Buddy Dyer and Orange County Mayor Jerry L. Demings, in downtown Orlando on Friday for the unveiling of a historical marker honoring July Perry, who was lynched in a violent attack that began on Election Day 1920.

 Mr. Perry’s descendants were recognized at the unveiling ceremony at Heritage Square, in front of the Orange County Regional History Center.
 After the ceremony, EJI director Bryan Stevenson spoke at the Orlando Public Library.